-- our history of losses and needs for additional capital to fund our operations and our inability to obtain additional capital on acceptable terms, or at all; - our limited operating history and the difficulties encountered by a small developing company; - our lack of revenue generated from product sales since inception, and potential inability to be profitable; - · uncertainties of cash flows and inability to meet working capital needs; - our ability to obtain regulatory approvals; - · our ability to obtain favorable pre-clinical and clinical trial results; - · the requirements of being publicly traded may strain our resources; - our ability to comply with the applicable continued listing requirements of Nasdaq; - the potential volatility of the market price for our ADSs; - the potential dilution of our shareholders' potential ownership due to future issuances of share capital; - the requirement for holders of ADSs to act through the depositary to exercise their rights; - · the potential limitations on ADS holders with respect to the transfer of their ADSs; and - other factors referred to in section "Risk Factors" in this prospectus and in the "Risk Factors" section in Item 3.D. of our Form 20-F.
+- our history of losses and needs for additional capital to fund our operations and our expected use of net proceeds of the Offering (as defined below): - our limited operating history and the difficulties encountered by a small developing company; - our lack of revenue generated from product sales since inception, and potential inability to be profitable; - uncertainties of cash flows and inability to meet working capital needs; - our ability to comply with the applicable continued listing requirements of Nasdaq; - our ability to obtain regulatory approvals; - our ability to obtain favorable pre-clinical and clinical trial results; - our ability to identify and develop potential product candidates; - additional costs or delays associated with unsuccessful clinical trials; - the inability to predict the timing of revenue from a future product; - the extensive regulatory requirements and future developmental and regulatory challenges we will still face even if we obtain approval for a product candidate: - our ability to obtain or maintain orphan drug designation or exclusivity for our product candidates; - our ability to obtain Rare Pediatric Disease designation for our product candidates; - the potential oversight of programs or product candidates that may be more profitable or more successful; - our technology may not be validated and our methods may not be accepted by the scientific community; - the ability to conduct clinical trials, because of difficulties enrolling patients or other reasons; - the requirements of being publicly traded may strain our resources; - potential adverse effects resulting from failure to maintain effective internal controls;

+- our obligations and governance practices as a "foreign private issuer" being different from those of U.S. domestic reporting companies may result in less protection for investors; - the potential negative impact on our securities price and trading volume if securities or industry analysts do not publish reports about us or if they adversely change their recommendations about our business; - the potential volatility of the market price for our ADSs; - the potential dilution of our shareholders' potential ownership due to the Offering and future issuances of share capital; - the requirement for holders of ADSs to act through the depositary to exercise their rights; - the potential limitations on ADS holders with respect to the transfer of their ADSs; - the risks of securities class action litigation; and - other factors referred to in section "Risk Factors" in the "Risk Factors" section in Item 3.D. of our Form 20-F and our other filings with the SEC.